ashpursglove/Ashs_engineering_drawings/README.md

 - Revision
 - Date
 - Issuer company
-- Optional logo (because branding apparently matters to people)
+- Optional logo (because branding is lit)

 No modelling.
 No constraints.